fun to do kids mount rainier washington Travel for Kids

 Plan ahead – Summer season for Mount Rainier is short, the best time to visit is July and August, but also most crowded.

-Tips for summer congestion: Mount Rainier NPS
+Tips for summer congestion and timed day-use reservations: Mount Rainier NPS

 Go camping – Mount Rainier has different campgrounds, available on a first-come-first-serve basis.
 You can reserve in advance at Cougar Rock and Ohanapecosh campgrounds.
-More info.

 Mount Rainier wildflowers

-Wildflowers –Mount Rainier gets quantities of rain and snow, and even at Labor Day, the wildflowers are extraordinary –we saw fields of purple asters, alpine lupine, dark blue mountain bog gentians, magenta paintbrush, yellow monkeyflowers, white pearly everlasting, and more.
+Wildflowers – Mount Rainier gets quantities of rain and snow, and even at Labor Day, the wildflowers are extraordinary –we saw fields of purple asters, alpine lupine, dark blue mountain bog gentians, magenta paintbrush, yellow monkeyflowers, white pearly everlasting, and more.

 Tips for enjoying Mount Rainier